Cosette standing next to suitcases and Yuri sitting on top of them. Bagpacks next to the suitcases. Behind us 2 blue doors. Long term traveling.

 A boat with a open roof.
 Cosette and Yuri sitting on the left.On the right more people going to Dubrovnik.
 Long term traveling.

 What is the inspiration for these dreams, next to having a strong longing for wanderlust?
 That travel bug hit us hard years ago and every trip we make, makes the longing stronger.
 Inspiration comes from travel blogs.
-I started with reading ytravelblog ( https://www.ytravelblog.com/ ) and after that others followed like worldtravelfamily ( https://worldtravelfamily.com/ ), travel with bender, other families taking a RTW trip.
+I started with reading ytravelblog and after that others followed like worldtravelfamily, Travel with Bender, other families taking a RTW trip.
+None of these 3 blogs are still traveling long term, but have done it for extensive periods of time.

-And the inspiration doesn’t stop with these big travel blogs, look at The Bucketlist family on You Tube.
-Or Worldtowning, Family edventures, It’s a drama, Walking on travels, Christine Knight-Adventure Baby Travel Blog, Flashpacker Family, Meldrums on the move and last but not least 2 Travel Dads.
+And the inspiration doesn’t stop with these big travel blogs, look at The Bucketlist Family on You Tube.
+Or World Towning, It’s a drama, Oneika the Traveller, Christine Knight-Adventure Baby Travel Blog and last but not least 2 Travel Dads.
 Not all of these families travel long term, but do go longer periods away or travel as often as they can.
 Some have stopped with long term traveling, look at Travel with Bender, who have split up.
 Erin travels less now, but has a new site Explore with Erin.

 These are all American, Australian, New Zealand and British families, however the laws regarding homeschooling/worldschooling/unschooling are different.